Bug1312/JavaJSON/README.md

 # JavaJSON
-Files relating to the Dalek Mod JavaJSON Format Blockbench plugin
+Files relating to the JavaJSON Format Blockbench plugin and website for it.